umbraco/rfcs/cms/0027-the-future-of-search.md

 - Extension developers
 - Package authors

+## Terminology

+- **Content**: Common denominator for Documents, Media and Members.
+- **Search implementation**: An implementation of the search and indexing abstraction for a specific search provider.
+- **Search provider**: The underlying search technology for a search implementation (e.g. Elasticsearch).
+- **Field**: A container of data in the search index.

 ## Summary

-TODO...
+TODO: polish

+In this RFC we propose a replacement of the current search functionality in Umbraco.

+The RFC outlines details for both indexing and searching as we envision it moving forward, and provides concrete examples of both.

 ## Motivation

 For many years, search functionality in Umbraco has relied on Examine, utilizing a standard implementation of Lucene.NET.
 However, Lucene.NET is known for its issues with hosting on network drives, making deployments on platforms like Azure Web Services particularly challenging.
 This has required extensive configuration adjustments and has been a frequent source of support cases for Umbraco.

-Additionally, we recognize that many of our partners already use more advanced search engines.
+Additionally, we recognize that many of our partners already use more advanced search providers.
 As a result, we aim to simplify integrations with these platforms, regardless of the specific technology used.

 Finally, we see an opportunity to optimize the index rebuilding process, enabling it to run more efficiently and faster.

 ## Detailed design

-We suggest to introduce a complete new search and indexing abstraction, which will allow for different search engines to be used for searching Umbraco content.
+We suggest to introduce a complete new search and indexing abstraction, which will allow for different search providers to be used for searching Umbraco content.

-During our investigation, we have looked into Elasticsearch, Algolia, Meilisearch and Examine (Lucene.NET) as potential search engines.
+During our investigation, we have looked into Elasticsearch, Algolia, Meilisearch and Examine (Lucene.NET) as potential search providers.

 We suggest the following design, based on the these criteria:

 1. The abstraction should be easy to use.
-2. It should be possible to implement with any search engine.
+2. It should be possible to implement with any search provider.

-### Terminology

-- **Content**: Common denominator for Documents, Media and Members.
-TODO: rename this to "search implementation" throughout
-- **Search provider**: An implementation of the search and indexing abstraction for a specific search engine.
-- **Field**: A container of data in the search index.

 ### Indexing

 We suggest handling indexing for the search index via cache refreshers.

-This approach allows different search providers to determine which server roles should perform a task.
-For all out-of-process search providers, indexing would only be performed on servers with the `Publisher` role.
+This approach allows different search implementations to determine which server roles should perform a task.
+For all out-of-process search implementations, indexing would only be performed on servers with the `Publisher` role.

 The indexing will support both protected content (public access restrictions) and content variance (culture and segment).